 - difficulty with problem solving and/or memory

 It is truly a team of medical professionals who help stroke patients recover.
-Rehabilitation services is an integral part of that multidisciplinary team.
-We work closely with physicians, to include physiatrists (specialists in physical medicine and rehabilitation), and other health care providers to ensure the best treatment plan for each patient’s individual needs.
+Rehabilitation services is an integral part of that multidisciplinary team and includes physiatrists (specialists in physical medicine and rehabilitation), certified therapists, and other health care providers who work with the patient’s physician to ensure the best treatment plan for each individual’s unique needs.

 Types of Rehabilitation